taijeronv/taijeronv_info/content/authors/admin/_index.md

 Originally from the [Island of Guam](https://en.wikipedia.org/wiki/Guam), I joined the U.S. Army in 1981 at the age of 17.
 In 2001 after 20 years in the Army, I decided to transition to the civilian sector.
-In November 2001 I started a fantastic journey that would take me around the world and eventually to Odesa Ukraine.
+In November 2001 I started a fantastic journey that would take me around the world where I would eventually land in Odesa Ukraine.

 - Monitoring the ongoing conflict in the [Donbass](https://en.wikipedia.org/wiki/Donbass) (Eastern Ukraine).
 - Teaching at the